At a glance

-The aim of this project is to give disadvantaged adults, children and babies in Cambodia the physiotherapy treatment they need.
+The aim of this project is to give disadvantaged adults, children, and babies in Cambodia the physical therapy treatment they need.

 Many people living with disabilities and diseases in Cambodia cannot afford treatment.
 This means that a large number of patients don’t receive the support and healthcare that they need.
 Having you on board means that we can improve quality of life for more people.

 We’re working towards four long-term, sustainable goals that are outlined in our Medical Management Plan:

 - Improve access to basic healthcare for disadvantaged groups